anuragranj/spynet/README.md

 # SPyNet: Spatial Pyramid Network for Optical Flow
 This code is based on the paper [Optical Flow Estimation using a Spatial Pyramid Network](https://arxiv.org/abs/1611.00850).
+An unofficial pytorch implementation is available [here](https://github.com/sniklaus/pytorch-spynet).
 Skip to:

 * [First things first:](#setUp)  Setting up this code
 * [Easy Usage:](#easyUsage) Compute Optical Flow in 5 lines